MFlowCode/MFC/README.md

 <p align="justify">
   MFC development was supported by multiple current and past grants from the US Office of Naval Research (ONR), the US National Institute of Health (NIH), and the US National Science Foundation (NSF).
-  MFC computations utilize the Extreme Science and Engineering Discovery Environment (XSEDE, now ACCESS), under allocations TG-CTS120005 (PI Colonius) and TG-PHY210084 (PI Bryngelson) and OLCF Summit under allocation CFD154 (PI Bryngelson).
+  MFC computations utilize the Extreme Science and Engineering Discovery Environment (XSEDE, now ACCESS), under allocations TG-CTS120005 (PI Colonius) and TG-PHY210084 (PI Bryngelson) and OLCF Summit, Crusher, and Wombat under allocation CFD154 (PI Bryngelson).
 </p>